awsdocs/amazon-rds-user-guide/doc_source/USER_DeleteInstance.md

 ### RDS API<a name="USER_DeleteInstance.API"></a>

-To delete a DB instance by using the Amazon RDS API, call the [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DeleteDBInstance.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DeleteDBInstance.html) action with the following parameters:
+To delete a DB instance by using the Amazon RDS API, call the [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DeleteDBInstance.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DeleteDBInstance.html) operation with the following parameters:
 + `DBInstanceIdentifier`
 + `FinalDBSnapshotIdentifier` or `SkipFinalSnapshot`